drduh/macOS-Security-and-Privacy-Guide/README.md

 ## OpenBSM audit

 macOS has a powerful OpenBSM (Basic Security Module) auditing capability.
-You can use it to monitor process execution, network activity, and much more.
+Use it to monitor process execution, network activity, and much more.

 To tail audit logs, use the `praudit` utility: